United Kingdom

 4 min

-Burnham appeared surrounded by journalists and all sorts of passers-by pointed at him with their mobile phones.
-He was escorted by a couple of police officers; however, some of his advisors accompanied him.
-He did not shy away from the expectation nor could he avoid the nerves.
-To such an extent that he declared to the BBC cameras that he was going down to London to take possession of the office of mayor.
-"I said as mayor; I mean as MP."
+LondonA mid-morning this Monday, as the acting premier, Keir Starmer, had just announced his decision to throw in the towel and leave Downing Street, the former mayor of Manchester, Andy Burnham, 56 years old, married to a Dutch citizen and with three children, arrived at Manchester Picadilly station to catch the train to London.
+He was carrying a bag containing a suit and, undoubtedly, many hopes.
+Burnham appeared surrounded by journalists, and all sorts of passers-by pointed their mobile phones at him.
+He was escorted by a pair of police officers; however, he was accompanied by some of his female advisors.
+He did not shy away from the attention, nor could he avoid the nerves.
+To such an extent that he declared to the BBC cameras that he was going down to London to take possession of the mayor's office.
+"I said as mayor; I mean as a Member of Parliament."
 A slip of the tongue.

 Since 2017, Burnham has been away from Westminster politics.
 But he is returning to a place he knows well.
-The new parliamentarian was already an MP between 2001 and 2017, during which time he held various ministerial portfolios during the governments of Tony Blair and Gordon Brown, including Health, Culture, and Treasury.
-He ran for party leadership on two occasions, and lost both times.
+The new MP was already a Member of Parliament between 2001 and 2017, during which time he held various ministerial portfolios during the governments of Tony Blair and Gordon Brown, including Health, Culture and Treasury.
+He stood twice for the leadership of the party, and lost both times.
 It wasn't his moment.
-Paradoxically, it has been the nine years in Manchester and away from London that have built his prestige and opened the famous black door on Whitehall alley.
+Paradoxically, it has been the nine years in Manchester and the distance from London that have built his prestige and opened the famous black door in Whitehall alley.

 Patriotism and 'Manchesterism'

-His career is marked by an unusual combination of social democratic sensibility, a kind of English civic patriotism, and a fierce defense of decentralization in a country suffering from the malaise of "London-centricity".
-The son of a working-class family and deeply influenced by the political culture of northwest England, Burnham has often presented himself as the voice of communities that believe London concentrates too much of the United Kingdom's political, economic, and media power.
+His career is marked by a combination of social democratic sensibility, a kind of English civic patriotism, and a fierce defense of decentralization in a country suffering from the malaise of "Londoncentrism".
+The son of a working-class family and deeply influenced by the political culture of Northwest England, Burnham and his two brothers were the first in their family to go to university, in his case to Cambridge, where he graduated in English literature.

-This position has allowed him to connect with traditional Labour voters, but also with sectors that supported Brexit and that demand more investment and autonomy for the old industrial regions, now depopulated.
-He himself declared last year, during the party conference, that he would like to see the United Kingdom return to the European Union.
-A gamble, however, that in the recent Makerfield campaign he has practically hidden to avoid undermining his expectations in a constituency that overwhelmingly voted to leave the European Union, ten years ago this Tuesday.
+Regarding the European Union, he himself declared last year, during the party congress, that he would like to see the United Kingdom return to the Brussels club.
+However, this is a commitment that in the recent Makerfield campaign he has practically hidden to avoid undermining his expectations in a constituency that overwhelmingly voted to leave the EU, ten years ago this Tuesday.

-His supporters present him as an alternative to London centralism; his critics, as a Trojan horse for a covert English federalism.
+His supporters present him as an alternative to London centralism; his critics, as a Trojan horse for covert English federalism.
 In any case, he has turned Manchester into a political laboratory observed with interest by the rest of the country and also with nervousness by the financial markets of the City.

 stats